 JMU Libraries is working to make textbooks more affordable

 At JMU Libraries, free and equitable access to information is at the core of what we do.
-Here are three ways we are working to make textbooks and other academic resources more freely available for JMU students:
+Here are four ways we are working to make textbooks and other academic resources more freely available for JMU students:

-- We encourage faculty to reserve texts for their students: Using our Course Reserves program, instructors can reserve items from our collection for use by students enrolled in their courses.
+1. We encourage faculty to reserve texts for their students: Using our Course Reserves program, instructors can reserve items from our collection for use by students enrolled in their courses.
 By placing a shorter checkout window on these items, instructors make it possible for students to share texts that they would otherwise need to purchase.

-- We help Dukes to get books from other libraries: Almost any item that is not in our collection can be borrowed from another library for free using Interlibrary Loan.
+2. We help Dukes to get books from other libraries: Almost any item that is not in our collection can be borrowed from another library for free using Interlibrary Loan.
 While this option cannot replace purchasing a text in many cases because of limits on checkout times, highlighting/marking, and availability of texts that are in high demand, it can meet a need in specific circumstances.

-Categorised in: JMU Libraries News
+Categorised in: Giving to JMU Libraries News, JMU Libraries News, Open Education News